 The mission of the Board of Behavioral Health and Therapy is to protect the public through effective licensure and enforcement of the statutes and rules governing its licensees to ensure a standard of competent and ethical practice.

 Finally, the purpose of licensure of certain professions is specified in Minnesota Statutes Chapter 214.
-The law indicates that the purpose of licensure is to to protect the safety and well being of the citizens of the State of Minnesota.
+The law indicates that the purpose of licensure is to protect the safety and well-being of the citizens of the State of Minnesota.